Requirement to Take a Polygraph Examination

 Use of Polygraph Examinations in Federal Court

 Generally, polygraph examinations are not admissible in federal court, but a recent US District Court judge in Tampa ruled that, under very limited circumstances, polygraph examination results are admissible.
 This means that the results can be used in court to present, validate or verify an individual’s statements to law enforcement, or his or her accounts of the events that occurred.
-The attorney it that case was able to secure a very favorable result for the defendant.
+The attorney, in that case, was able to secure a very favorable result for the defendant.

 Even when the results are not admissible, polygraph examination results can be used to defend individuals who are being investigated by federal authorities such as the DEA, FBI, ATF, and the Social Security Administration.
 When the results of the exam are positive and the defendant showed that their answers to the questions were not deceptive, they can be used to get charges reduced or dismissed.